 Made a variation on Stewmac's standard pyramid figures in ebony.

-Started by gluing together a "plywood" of two 5 mm thick spruce tiles.
-At each string hole, I inserted a 3 mm thick rectangle in rosewood with the grain across the hole so that the string would not be able to dig into it.
-To give the stable leg stability, there was a solid piece of rosewood at the top and also a thinner piece of rosewood at the other end.
-Left a few mm spruce under the last two pieces.
-In order not to fungus to the abutment of the string ball, I drilled plugs in birch on the underside through about 5 mm spruce.
-Glued with skin glue between the spruce pieces and the pieces around the strand holes, epoxy to fill in the most difficult fitting pieces on the front and back and super glue for the birch plugs.
-Maybe I possibly drill in 3 XNUMX mm round rods on the side between the rear and front plate in rosewood so that the stable can not be split in the middle according to the plan, feels like it would be strong enough as it is.
+Started by gluing together a "cross veneer" of two 5 mm thick spruce boards.
+At each string hole I inserted a 3 mm thick rectangle of rosewood with the grain across the hole to prevent the string from digging into it.
+To give the stable leg a solid piece of rosewood at the top and also a thinner piece of rosewood at the other end.
+Left a couple of mm fir under the last two pieces.
+In order not to mushroom to the stop for the string ball, I drilled dowels into birch on the underside through approx. 5 mm spruce.
+Glued with skin glue between the spruce pieces and the pieces around the string holes, epoxy to fill in the most difficult fitting pieces on the front and back and super glue for the birch plugs.
+Maybe I'll possibly drill three 3mm round rods into the side between the back and front rosewood plate to keep the stall from splitting in the middle as planned, feels like it would be strong enough as it is.

 The stable must be painted black before mounting in place.
 To be mounted on my local guitar that needs updating, may take a while.
 Want to test if it holds for the string even in the long term, but I think it is strong enough.
 Should be interesting to test!